Mary Fickett: Stage, film and television

-During the 1960s, she was featured in Calendar, a forerunner to CBS' The Early Show; she appeared alongside host Harry Reasoner.
-Mary also appeared in an episode of Have Gun Will Travel which starred Richard Boone.
-The episode was in season five, The Vigil.
+Beginning on October 2, 1961, Fickett was hostess on Calendar on CBS-TV weekdays from 10 to 10:30 a.m.
+Eastern Time, a forerunner to CBS's The Early Show; she appeared alongside host Harry Reasoner, conducting interviews and appearing in commercials.
+A review of the premiere episode in The New York Times said, "Miss Fickett is a charming co-host, quick and bright with nary a trace of condescending theatricalism."
+She also appeared in an episode of Have Gun Will Travel, which starred Richard Boone.
+The episode was in season five, "The Vigil".